data-derp/data-derp.github.io/docs/data-visualisation/understanding-your-data.md

 ## Using a Critical Eye

-Visualization helps bring out the story of your data and being able to tell these stories with data is of great significance for data‐driven decision making.<br><br>
+Visualization helps bring out the story of your data and being able to tell these stories with data is of great significance for data‐driven decision making.

 <div style="textAlign:center;height:90%;width:90%">